Kiyamou/VapourSynth-SRMD-ncnn-Vulkan/README.md

 1.Install Vulkan SDK and add to path.

-2.If your VapourSynth is installed in `usr\local` , you can run the following command directly.
-Otherwise use `cmake -DVAPOURSYNTH_INCLUDE_DIR=Path\To\vapoursynth ..` in the second-to-last step.
+2.If your VapourSynth is installed in `usr/local` , you can run the following command directly.
+Otherwise use `cmake -DVAPOURSYNTH_INCLUDE_DIR=Path/To/vapoursynth ..` in the second-to-last step.

 ```bash
 git clone https://github.com/Kiyamou/VapourSynth-SRMD-ncnn-Vulkan.git